Classic Guards (boxing style): High Guard

-The advantages of the High Guard are that the initial guard position is easy to learn, as it is just a matter of raising the arms.
-Unlike the Traditional Guard and the Conventional Guard, the High Guard provides passive defense against straight punches and uppercuts to the head and upper body as well as limited defense against hooks using the back of the gloves to absorb hook punches to the temple, the raised shoulders to block the chin, and the elbows to block hook punches to the body.
-Unlike the Traditional and Conventional Guard, the High Guard does not leave the centerline for the head and upper body exposed.
-The bent position of the arms also allows boxers to punch with more power compared to the extended arms of the long guards.
+Unlike the traditional guard and the conventional guard, the high guard provides passive defense against straight punches and uppercuts to the head and upper body as well as limited defense against hooks using the back of the gloves to absorb hook punches to the temple, the raised shoulders to block the chin, and the elbows to block hook punches to the body.
+Unlike the traditional and conventional guard, the high guard does not leave the centerline for the head and upper body exposed.

 With both hands and forearms positioned in front of the face this provides a fighter with slower reflexes the ability to passively cover rather than use parries and other active defensive tactics.
 As the guard still puts the hands partially in the hook cover position, it can passively defend against hooks to the temple and chin.
-The High Guard's passive defense does not requires a high level of specificity like the Traditional and Conventional Guard making this guard easier to master.
+The high guard's passive defense does not requires a high level of specificity like the traditional and conventional guard making this guard easier to master.